Timeline of Missouri student Riley Strain tragic disappearance and death

 22 March

 At around 7.30am, workers on the Cumberland River discover a body while removing an object from the water.
 Police then determine the body is Strain.
-An autopsy is scheduled for later in the day.
-Police say that there is no evidence of foul play.
+Police said there were no signs of foul play upon initial review or during a preliminary autopsy, which local outlet WKRN reports has been complete.d

+Strain’s family spoke at a press conference that evening, thanking the Nashville community for their “love” and “grace” during the search.

+The Nashville community also held a candlelight vigil for Strain on Gay Street, where he was last seen in surveillance footage.

 Join our commenting forum